 However, these changes present several security challenges and can leave companies vulnerable to cyber attacks by criminals and malicious actors, so in this article, we’ll provide you with some tips on how to keep your hybrid workplace safe.

-Cyber attacks in changing workplace landscape
+Cyber attacks in a changing workplace landscape

 The shift to hybrid working models has increased the opportunities available to cyber criminals.
 For example, an increase in the travel of both employees and work devices between on-site and remote locations presents a security risk.